Colin Craig: 2016 Defamation lawsuit

 On 21 September, the investigative journalist Nicky Hager testified as part of Colin Craig's defense.
 In his testimony, he alleged that the information that had been released about Colin Craig on blogs like Cameron Slater's Whale Oil matched the patterns he had documented in his book Dirty Politics, which had inspired Craig's pamphlet "Dirty Politics and Hidden Agendas".
 Brian Dobbs, the former chairman of the Conservative Party, also testified that he and several other board members had expressed their discomfort with Craig and MacGregor's relationship.
 He criticized Craig for proceeding with the a 2015 sauna interview with a journalist without consulting him first.
-Dobbs also disclosed that Williams had showed him a collection of love letters, poems, emails, and other correspondence between Craig and MacGregor in June 2015.
+Dobbs also disclosed that Williams had shown him a collection of love letters, poems, emails, and other correspondence between Craig and MacGregor in June 2015.

 On 22 September, former Conservative Party board member Laurence Day disputed Rachel MacGregor's claim that Colin Craig had sexually harassed her on the grounds that Williams had failed to present the incriminating alleged "sext" text message.
 He alleged that Williams was trying to use the sexual harassment allegations to turn the party board members against Craig.
 Meanwhile, Family First director Bob McCoskrie described Williams' leak of the alleged sexual harassment allegations as part of an "organized campaign" to unseat Craig.
 Day and McCoskrie supported Craig's assertion that his relationship with MacGregor had been inappropriate but consensual.
 McCoskrie defended Craig's pamphlet as a response to the alleged "organized campaign" against Craig.

 On 23 September, several Conservative Party staff members testified in Craig's defense.
 Two staffers Bev Adair-Beets and Angela Storr alleged that MacGregor had tried to exploit her relationship with Craig and disputed her sexual harassment allegations.
 Another staffer Kevin Stitt vouched for the accuracy of the allegations presented in Craig's "Dirty Politics" pamphlet.
 The left-wing blogger Martyn "Bomber" Bradbury also alleged that Williams had embarked on what he described as a "political hit" job against the former Conservative leader.
 While on the stand, the plaintiff Williams disputed Craig's defense lawyer Stephen Mill's charge that he had used MacGregor for political gain.

 On 28 September, lawyers for both Jordan Williams and Colin Craig entered closing arguments.
 William's lawyer Peter Knight argued that the love letters and poems were proof that Williams had not been lying about Craig's alleged sexual harassment against MacGregor.
 In response, Craig's lawyer Stephen Mills asserted Craig had a right to defend himself through his "Dirty Politics" pamphlet.
 Mills also contended that Williams had broken MacGregor's trust by passing information on her relationship with Craig to other Conservative Party officials and Cameron Slater's blog Whale Oil.